PlasmaFAIR/nc-complex/README.md

 doing so.

-One reason why netCDF is lacking a complex datatype is because its main, modern backing file format, HDF5, is also lacking one (although note that another modern backing format, Zarr, does).
-This has been requested since at least 2010, and doesn't appear to be high on the maintainers' priority list.
-Oh well.
+One reason why netCDF is lacking a complex datatype is because its main, modern backing file format, HDF5, is also lacking one.
+This has been requested since at least 2010.
+[This discussion][hdf5_request] has a synopsis of the situation in HDF5.

+Even if native complex types make it into both HDF5 and netCDF, there will still be legacy applications and existing files using these other methods, and it would be useful to have analysis tools be able to read all of them.

 The aim of `nc-complex` is to smooth over these differences and present a single interface for reading and modifying complex data